-Students will also be introduced to various forms of modern drama and script interpretation through an examination of three plays representing a range of contemporary work: Jail Baby by Cairn Moore and Hope McIntyre, The Curious Incident of the Dog in the Night-Time by Mark Haddon, and Good Night Desdemona (Good Morning Juliet) by Ann-Marie MacDonald.
-The student's understanding of these plays will be evaluated through three short quizzes and two written tests.
-Both tests will also include the basic principles in our primary texts: A Practical Handbook for the Actor and T.E.A.M. for Actors, as well as the live theatre we attend.
+Students will also be introduced to various forms of modern drama and script interpretation through an examination of two plays and one scene anthology representing a range of contemporary work: Generations Nexxt by Cairn Moore, Princess Pocahontas and the Blue Spots by Monique Mojica, and A Doll's House by Henrik Ibsen.
+The student's understanding of these plays will be evaluated through three short guizzes and two written tests.
+Both tests will also include the basic principles in our primary texts: A Practical Handbook for the Actor, as well as the live theatre we attend.

 Over the course of the University year, students will participate in three field trips to experience live theatre in three different venues.
-In first term we will attend an evening of scenes at FemFest, and The Curious Incident of the Dog In the Night-Time at the RMTC Mainstage.
-In second term we will attend a show (TBA) at Prairie Theatre Exchange, Attending these three performances is a course requirement.
+In first term we will attend an evening of scenes at FemFest, at the Asper Centre for Theatre and Film right here in our building at the University of Winnipeg, and Happy Place by Winnipeg-born playwright Maia Sinha, at Prairie Theatre Exchange (Portage Place).
+In second term we will attend A Doll's House at MTC's Tom Hendry Warehouse.
+Attending these three performances is a course requirement.
 Students will be required to pay for their tickets at a reduced group rate.

-TEXTS
+REQUIRED TEXTS